We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 Harvesting Your Subarctic Compost With A Cadence

-Right before winter, we use a home built compost sifter to separate the compost from the materials that still haven’t broken down.
+To harvest our compost, we use a home built compost sifter to separate the compost from the materials that still haven’t broken down.

 We built our sifter to fit over our wheelbarrow.
 This allows us to easy sift our compost right into a wheelbarrow for further transport.